Help Kids Spell the Words THEY Commonly Misspell

 Search Pinterest and you’ll find all sorts of beautiful ways to create a Word Wall.
 Our Word Walls are always changing.
 If I spent time and money creating something beautiful, by the time I was done, we’d need a new list.
 As long as your kids can read the words and see the words, you’re good!

-There are many ways to teach spelling, and regardless of what we use or how our children learn, our goal is they find success.
+There are many ways to teach spelling, and regardless of what we use or how our children learn, our goal is for them to find success.
 We want our children to be able to communicate on the page.

 A Word Wall supports any and all programs and teachings.
 It’s another way we can offer our children support and encouragement, and it’s a strategy that meets them where they are to help them become independent readers and writers.